open-craft/xblock-eoc-journal/README.md

 This XBlock also displays a summary of the learner's participation, proficiency, and engagement in the course compared with the course averages.

+NOTE: While it is called the End of Course Journal, the block can actually be added at any point during the course.

 Installation
 ------------